dachshund-ncu/rt4svpp/README.md

 When ready, just type in main file catalogue "qmake", then "make".
 Compilation will start.
 Output binary is called "rt4sv++".
 It is good to type "make clean" after compilation is done.

+Sometimes it happens, that compilation is succesful, but the binary won't start - it is due linker being not able to find shared libraries.
+You can manually add search library to the linker by creating a new .conf file in /etc/ld.so.conf.d directory with one line:

+/usr/local

+then execude command:

+sudo ldconfig

+it should help

 -- Known problems --

 1. "My program does not want to compile"